Chibueze-D-Okechukwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. chmod ugo+x hello: adds execution permission to the owner, the group owner and the other users, to the file hello.
 8. chmod 007 hello: sets the permission of the file hello to give the owner and group no permission at all but give other users all the permissions.
 9. chmod 753 hello: sets the mode of the file hello to -rwxr-x-wx.
+10. chmod --reference=olleh hello: sets the mode of the file hello the same as olleh’s mode.